DestinationsTeamsStacksBlogWC26Index

 • Signature food: Popular food items include the Prime Rib Steak Sandwich from Texas Legends, Frito pie chili dogs from Downtown Dogs, Chicharrón Nachos, and the Pickle Dog.
 El Tiempo Tex-Mex, offering on-site homemade tortillas and frozen margaritas, is also a notable option.
 Nachos are considered the 'king' of food items at the ballpark.

-• Local tradition: A notable tradition is the train that runs along the outfield wall, which moves whenever an Astros player hits a home run or when the Astros win a game.
+• Fan tradition: A notable tradition is the train that runs along the outfield wall, which moves whenever an Astros player hits a home run or when the Astros win a game.
 Fans also actively participate in cheering throughout the games.

 • Biggio's Sports Bar